yhamada0618/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-This script "run_analysis.R" is to manipulate the follwing data set:
+This script "run_analysis.R" is to download and manipulate the follwing data set:

 ==================================================================
 Human Activity Recognition Using Smartphones Dataset